Muhammad-Hussain456/OOP/02_DeclarationAndInitializationOfObject.md

 # 🔹 Declaration and Initialization of Object
 ## 🔹 Declaration of Object
-Creating an object is called declaration.
+Creating an object is called declaration of object.

 When an object is declared, it gets the properties and functions declared in the class.
 ### Syntax: